Ahlfors-regular conformal dimension and energies of graph maps: Combinatorial modulus

 \subsection{Combinatorial modulus}

-Let $\cS$ be a finite covering of a topological space~$X$, and let $q\ge 1$.
-We allow the same subset of~$X$ to appear multiple times as an element of~$\cS$ (i.e., $\cS$ is a multi-set of subsets of~$X$), and do not assume the subsets are open or connected.
-For $K\subset X$ we denote by $\cS(K)$ the set of elements of~$\cS$ which intersect~$K$, and let $\bigcup \cS(K)$ be the union of these elements of~$\cS$; we may think of $\bigcup \cS(K)$ as the ``$\cS$-neighborhood'' of~$K$.
+Let $\cS$ be a finite covering of a topological space~$X$, by which we mean a multi-set of subsets $s$ of~$X$ whose union is~$X$.
+Note that we allow repetitions, and do not assume the $s$'s are open or connected.
+For $K\subset X$, denote by $\cS(K)$ the set of elements of~$\cS$ which intersect~$K$, and let $\bigcup \cS(K)$ be the union of these elements of~$\cS$; we may think of $\bigcup \cS(K)$ as the ``$\cS$-neighborhood'' of~$K$.